RobertARandolph/AdmiralBumbleBee.com/_posts/2017-09-30-Review-of-Mixbus-effect-plugins.md

 XT-MC is a competent multi-band compressor, however once again at the price point it's being offered at there is _a lot_ of competition that offers more functionality and arguably better sound.
 XT-MC is rather easy to work with and does offer good results though.

+**IMPORTANT** I've [reviewed the successor the XT-MC]({% post_url 2019-01-26-Harrison-AVA-MC-Review %}) and I'm a good bit more kind to it after doing a deeper dive and spending more time with it.
+Based on that, I would likely rate this as a 60.
+If XT-MC was at the price of AVA MC's intro, I'd give it a 90.

 ## XT-LC Lookahead Compressor

 {::nomarkdown}